Inside the Powerful Rise of W7M Evergreen Telegraph Gangster Crips

 In law-enforcement reporting and local media coverage, the group is most commonly identified under the name “ScoreGang.”
 The designation “W7M” refers directly to West Seven Mile, reinforcing the gang’s geographic identity and its territorial association with the 7 Mile corridor on Detroit’s northwest side.

 Members associated with W7M ScoreGang have been documented using a range of identifiers.
-These include gang tattoos such as “SCRG,” “ETG,” and “W7M,” as well as three-finger hand signs.
+These include gang tattoos such as “SCRG,” “ETG,” “24700 Blocc,” “B.S.S.,” “5PN,” six-pointed stars, and “W7M,” as well as “7” (for “7 Mile”) and three-finger hand signs.
 Reported verbal identifiers include “5Points Crips,” “5Pointers,” “Hyenas,” “ETGC” (Evergreen–Telegraph Gangster Crips), and “83GC.”
 In community usage, the term “5Pointer” generally refers to an individual with established ties to the Five Points area and alignment with its Crip-affiliated neighborhood identity.
 Within Detroit’s west-side gang landscape, W7M ScoreGang is commonly described as a prominent faction within the broader 5Point Nation (5PN) alliance.

 The identity of W7M ScoreGang remains closely tied to the West Seven Mile corridor and to the historical presence of Gangster Crip–aligned street groups in northwest Detroit.
 As with many Detroit street gangs, public understanding of the group is shaped by a combination of law-enforcement documentation, media reporting, and localized neighborhood narratives specific to the 48219 area.